gauravbhand1611/oms-documentation/mephisto/Requirements/Transfer_Order_Flows/Create_Corr_Transfer_In_Ship.md

 1. **Creating and Accepting Transfer Orders**
    - After Transfer Order recommendations are generated, the merchandising team reviews and accepts the needed TOs.
-   - add merchandising step
+   - The merchandising team will create CSV file and upload them into HotWax using EXIM.
-   - Accepted TOs are exported as a CSV file, and an existing job within HotWax OMS creates the corresponding TOs .
+   - Once the file is uplaoded an existing job within HotWax OMS creates the corresponding TOs.
    - **Note**: More detail is required on this process.

 2. **Fulfilling Transfer Orders**